Javierenrique00/minio_Music_Server/doc/reactive.md

 The reactive code is difficult to debug, and it is up to testing and supposing in separate files the behaviors that one wants to use.

-It is very important to understand the end of a stream that has a very important role and that helps to minimize the number of data control.
+It is very important to understand the end of a stream that has a very important role and that helps to minimize the number of control data.

-We need to understand exactly what we need because most of the tasks that make one thing very good are not good solutions that fit all.
+We need to understand exactly what we need because most of the tasks that make one thing very good are not good solutions that fits all.